“I’m not sure about the relevance of Affirmative Action.”

 I now know what I need to do about this.
 I need to listen, empathize and support.

 In order to be relevant in this struggle, all people who have privilege and power, myself included, need to spend more time listening, more time learning, and less time comparing and equating struggles.

-The fight to eradicate racism and build an equal and just world in the future depends on action, now.
+The fight to end racism and build an equal and just world in the future depends on action, now.